robertorosero/pyhtonmig/Doc/using/cmdline.rst

 .. envvar:: PYTHONIOENCODING

-   Overrides the encoding used for stdin/stdout/stderr, in the syntax ``encodingname:errorhandler``.
+   If this is set before running the interpreter, it overrides the encoding used for stdin/stdout/stderr, in the syntax ``encodingname:errorhandler``.
 The ``:errorhandler`` part is optional and has the same meaning as in :func:`str.encode`.

    For stderr, the ``:errorhandler`` part is ignored; the handler will always be ``'backslashreplace'``.